• Support Wokingham Today

 Wokingham Borough Council Executive Member for Active Travel, Transport and Highways, Cllr Adrian Betteridge who has delivered the new speed limit policy in response to public demand, and following an unacceptable number of accidents and minor incidents in the lanes and across the borough, visited Scarletts Lane in Hare Hatch in January.

-He agreed: “The national speed limit is clearly not safe here and anyone driving anywhere near the national speed limit would be risking very serious injury, if not death, to people.”
+“If you’re seeking to drive anywhere near the national speed limit that would be unsafe and would risk very serious injury, if not death to people.”

 Traffic speed on minor rural roads is the biggest road safety issue raised with the council by members of the public, according to Cllr Betteridge, and vulnerable road users represent a disproportionate number of the people who are killed or injured.